 Contactless payments are one of the most popular technological trends in the hospitality sector because they have many benefits for hotels, resorts, restaurants, bars, and cafes.

-The cloud hotel PMS is a piece of software that includes various modules and features to automate every aspect of your hotel's operations.
+The cloud hotel property management system (PMS) is a piece of software that includes various modules and features to automate every aspect of your hotel’s operations.
 I expect it to become more and more common.

 Note: If you use the right restaurant management software at your hotel properties, your PMS can be integrated to give rich insight into every one of your diners at a glance.

-The foundation of a hotel's pricing strategy is a revenue management system.
+The foundation of a hotel’s pricing strategy is a revenue management system that leverages analytical tools.
 The sophistication of these systems will only increase and enable fine tuned pricing and optimization for small hotels as well as large brands.

 Driving direct bookings is just one of the many uses that chatbots can be put to.
 Customer service is likely to be disrupted in some capacity AI and ChatGPT style chatbots but I'm skeptical it will revolutionize hotel customer service.